 Defibrillators are an important piece of medical equipment.
 Designed to restart a failing heart, they are capable of saving lives when used properly.
-This article explains how to safely use a defibrillator and give information about them.
+This article explains how to safely use a defibrillator and gives information about them.

 How does a Defibrillator Work?

 Defibrillators are often referred to as Automated External Defibrillation devices (AED).
 They come in a range of shapes and sizes but all focus on attempting to restart a patient’s failing heart.

 A defibrillator works by sending a high energy electric shock through the heart, which restarts it in the event of a cardiac arrest.
 The sticky pads on the defibrillator need to be in contact with the bare skin on the patient being aided.
 This allows the defibrillator to measure the person’s heart rate, and by doing so determine if being given a shock from the defibrillator will actually help them or not.
 The defibrillator will then sound a notification to apply a shock.
 It will then sound again so you know when to stop applying CPR so that it can begin analysing the heart rhythm again.

 How to use Defibrillators:

 As defibrillators are used when someone is suffering from a suspected cardiac arrest (if they are unconscious, not breathing, breathing incorrectly, or are unresponsive, there is a good chance this is the case), the most important thing is to immediately call 999 and begin performing CPR, since every minute gone by without CPR being administered reduces the chances of survival by 10%.

 While a defibrillator can be very useful, you must not stop administering CPR to try and find one; your 999 operators will be able to tell you if there is a public access defibrillator nearby and, unless they instruct you to do so, you should send someone else to fetch it for you.